stat-prairielearn-uiuc/workspace-adv-rstudio/README.md

-# pl-dl-graders
+# grader-dl

-PrairieLearn Python Autograders with Deep Learning Packages Enabled
+This repository contains a Docker image of a modified PrairieLearn base Python grader.

+The main changes are the addition of `Keras`, `PyTorch`, and `TensorFlow` libraries.